 If you are traveling with a Motorhome, Perle Camping and Lara Caravan Park are best suited for you as these RV grounds have decent parking spots and offer a great number of amenities at affordable prices.

-- Weather: The winter weather in Side (Turkey) will normally be chilly during the day and cold during the night.
+Weather: The fall, winter, and spring weather in Side (Turkey) will normally be chilly during the day and cold during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Side (Turkey) you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.